Understanding Methylene Blue: Safety, Side Effects, and More

 3. Pregnancy and Breastfeeding

-Methylene blue is not recommended during pregnancy — especially in the second and third trimesters.
-It’s been linked to fetal abnormalities like intestinal atresia when used in diagnostic procedures during pregnancy.
+Methylene blue is not recommended during pregnancy, particularly in the second and third trimesters.
+It has been linked to fetal abnormalities, such as intestinal atresia, when used in diagnostic procedures during pregnancy.
+There is limited data on MB in breastfeeding, so it is generally advised to avoid it during lactation unless absolutely necessary.

 4. Overdose Risks